netuitive-community-packages/netuitive-packages-linux/README.md

  - **CPU** - collects CPU utilization metric using /proc/stat
  - **DiskSpace** - uses /proc/mounts and os.statvfs() to get disk space usage
  - **DiskUsage** - collects I/O statistics from disks using /proc/diskstats
+ - **Heartbeat** - sends a metric with a value of 1 on every collection cycle
  - **LoadAverage** - uses /proc/loadavg to collect data on load average
  - **Memory** - collects data on memory utilization
  - **Network** - collects metrics on network interface usage using /proc/net/dev